mariolamacchia/matrix-operations/README.md

 - One index array
 - Two index array
-- One index pointer
+- Single pointer
-- Two index pointer
+- Double pointer
-- One index list
+- Single list
-- Two index list
+- Nested lists

 The program must also be able to: